raspberrypi/documentation/configuration/wireless/wireless-cli.md

 # Setting WiFi up via the command line

 This method is suitable if you don't have access to the graphical user interface normally used to set up WiFi on the Raspberry Pi.
-It's especially suitable for use with a serial console cable if you don't have access to a screen or wired Ethernet network.
+It is particularly suitable for use with a serial console cable if you don't have access to a screen or wired Ethernet network.
 Note also that no additional software is required; everything you need is already included on the Raspberry Pi.

 ## Getting WiFi network details

 To scan for WiFi networks, use the command `sudo iwlist wlan0 scan`.
 This will list all available WiFi networks, along with other useful information.
 Look out for:

-1. `ESSID:"testing"` is the name of the WiFi network.
+1. 'ESSID:"testing"' is the name of the WiFi network.

-1. `IE: IEEE 802.11i/WPA2 Version 1` is the authentication used; in this case it's WPA2, the newer and more secure wireless standard which replaces WPA.
-This guide should work for WPA or WPA2, but may not work for WPA2 enterprise; for WEP hex keys, see the last example [here](http://www.freebsd.org/cgi/man.cgi?query=wpa_supplicant.conf&sektion=5&apropos=0&manpath=NetBSD+6.1.5).
+1. 'IE: IEEE 802.11i/WPA2 Version 1' is the authentication used.
+In this case it's WPA2, the newer and more secure wireless standard which replaces WPA.
+This guide should work for WPA or WPA2, but may not work for WPA2 enterprise.
+For WEP hex keys, see the last example [here](http://www.freebsd.org/cgi/man.cgi?query=wpa_supplicant.conf&sektion=5&apropos=0&manpath=NetBSD+6.1.5).
 You'll also need the password for the wireless network.
 For most home routers, this is found on a sticker on the back of the router.
 The ESSID (ssid) for the network in this case is `testing` and the password (psk) is `testingPassword`.

-1. If `security` is a concern, entering a password as plain text is not recommended.
+1. If security is a concern, entering a password as plain text is not recommended.
 You can use `wpa_passphrase` to create a unique token and enter it instead.
 As arguments, the command requires the ESSID and the password.
-With the example from above, calling the command will be `wpa_passphrase "testing" "testingPassword` which will output a ready-to-use wpa-compliant network profile:
+With the example from above, calling the command will be `wpa_passphrase "testing" "testingPassword"` which will output a ready-to-use wpa-compliant network profile:

   ```
   network={